Building Phoenix-RTOS image

 Host operating system

-Instructions in the Building and Running system on targets chapters have been verified for the Ubuntu Linux distribution, so this is the easiest way to start working with Phoenix-RTOS.
-There is also the possibility to use MacOS, but it's not described in that detail for now.
-Using Windows isn't supported, but you can create a virtual machine with Ubuntu or try to use Docker.
+Instructions in the Building and Running system on targets chapters have been verified for the Ubuntu (20.04 and 22.04 versions) Linux distribution and macOS (tested on macOS Monterey 12.6.1), so this is the easiest way to start working with Phoenix-RTOS.
+Windows is also supported, by using Cygwin or WSL.

 Obtaining the sources